mossbeasts/mossbeasts.github.io/_posts/2023-09-28-eggs-in-limbo.md

 - dill
 - thyme, oregano, whatever other herbs you'd like.
 - a little lemon juice
-- some greek yoghurt (like one spoonful max)
+- some greek yogurt (like one spoonful max)
 - an egg
 - mushroom
 - zucchini